FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/coreMQTT_Windows_Simulator/MQTT_Mutual_Auth_wolfSSL/README_wolfSSL.md

 # Set Broker endpoint

 A broker endpoint is a url that represents where MQTT subscribers and publishers access.
-In case your device is going to access AWS IoT device data endpoints, the endpoint would be the following format: ***account-specific-prefix*.iot.*aws-region*.amazonasw.com**.
+In case your device is going to access AWS IoT device data endpoints, the endpoint would be the following format: ***account-specific-prefix*.iot.*aws-region*. amazonaws.com**.

 To set broker endpoint, find the statement '**#define democonfigMQTT_BROKER_ENDPOINT    "...insert here...**' in demo_config.h and activate it by copy & paste to the outside of the commented part.
 Replace "...insert here..." with your broker endpoint url.
 ```